What are Essential Oils?

 - Jasmine flowers must be picked by hand before the sun becomes hot on the very first day they open, thus making it one of the most expensive oils in the world!.
 It takes 8 million hand-picked blossoms to produce 2.2 pounds of oil.

-- A Sandalwood tree must be 3o years old and 30 feet high before it can be cut down for distillation.
+- A Sandalwood tree must be 30 years old and 30 feet high before it can be cut down for distillation.

 But a little goes a long way.
 A 5 ml bottle contains 85 drops, and 15 ml bottle contains about 250 drops.
 Each application is 1-3 drops, meaning even a small bottle will get you 45 to 90 applications.

-Thieves cleaner bottle replaces a multi-purpose cleaner, glass cleaner, and floor cleaner, at a price lower than organic version of any of those.
+Thieves cleaner bottle replaces a multi-purpose cleaner, heavy degreaser, glass cleaner, floor and carpet cleaner, at a price lower than organic version of any of those.

 Are they safe?

-There are certain oils that are photosensitive, meaning you don’t want to wear them and go to the sunny outside.
-These are mostly citrus oils, like grapefruit, lemon, tangerine, orange and Bergamot.
+There are certain oils that are photosensitive, meaning you don’t want to wear them and go right away to the sunny outside.
+These are mostly citrus oils, like grapefruit, lemon, tangerine, orange and bergamot.

 When using on your skin, always watch for redness and dilute with a carrier oil.
 Dilute oils on children, because their skin is more permeable and absorbs the oils more quickly.
 Carrier oil is a fatty oil like olive oil or coconut oil, jojoba or sweet almond.
 Its molecules are much larger than those of the essential oils, and therefore they slow down the rate the body can absorb the essential oil, because it has to ping pong through the large molecules of the carrier oil to get into your skin.